Ray King (baseball)

-Raymond Keith King (born January 15, 1974) is a retired American professional baseball relief pitcher.
+Raymond Keith King (born January 15, 1974) is an American former professional baseball relief pitcher.
 He played in Major League Baseball for the Chicago Cubs, Milwaukee Brewers, Atlanta Braves, St. Louis Cardinals, Colorado Rockies, and Washington Nationals from 1999 to 2008.

 Amateur career

 King attended Ripley High School in Ripley, Tennessee.
 He lettered in football, basketball, and baseball.
 In baseball, he won All-America honors as a senior.
 He attended Lambuth University and played college baseball for the Lambuth Eagles.

 Professional career

 In ten seasons in the major leagues, King appeared in 593 games and pitched 411 innings.
 He was 20–23 lifetime with a 3.46 ERA, 181 walks, 278 strikeouts and 2 saves.
 As a batter he was 0–6 at the plate with three strikeouts.

 Early career

 The Cincinnati Reds selected King in the eighth round of the 1995 MLB draft.
 He spent the next four seasons playing for minor league affiliates in the Reds, Atlanta Braves and Chicago Cubs organizations before finally making his major league debut on May 21, as a member of the Cubs.